 - Writing sparse files is only supported by QNX on ext2 filesystems [8].
-Therefore the option StandardOpenOption.SPARSE is ignored when creating files on all filesystems except ext2. - We have observed on QNX 6.6 armv7, that some library functions that perform input and output operations do not accept offsets larger than $2^{31} 1$ bytes.
-Therefore file offset repositioning will be limited by $2^{31} 1$ bytes.
+Therefore the option StandardOpenOption.SPARSE is ignored when creating files on all filesystems except ext2. - We have observed on QNX, that some library functions that perform input and output operations do not accept offsets larger than $2^{31} - 1$ bytes.
+Therefore file offset repositioning will be limited by $2^{31} - 1$ bytes.
 The following method is affected:

-'''

 java.nio.channels.FileChannel.write(ByteBuffer, long)

-'''

-- On qnx4 file system, we observed on QNX 6.6.0 that the information returned by statvfs concerning the available disk space is not accurate.
-This affects File.getUsableSpace. - In order to retrieve information about the system, the user should have root privileges, otherwise the following method is not supported:
+• In order to retrieve information about the system, the user should have root privileges, otherwise the following method is not supported:

-'''

 com.sun.management.OperatingSystemMXBean.getSystemCpuLoad()

-'''